Multi-Disciplinary Engineering Microsystems Group

 PROF. VICTOR BRIGHT

 Victor M. Bright received his BSEE degree from the University of Colorado - Denver in 1986, and the M.S. and Ph.D. degrees from the Georgia Institute of Technology in 1989 and 1992, respectively.
-Dr. Bright is the Alvah and Harriet Hovlid Endowed Professor of Mechanical Engineering, College of Engineering and Applied Science, University of Colorado – Boulder.
-From 2005 through 2007, he was the Associate Dean for Research for the College of Engineering, and from 2009-2013 was the Department Chair of Mechanical Engineering.
-Currently, he is Assistant Vice Chancellor for Research in the Office of Research and Innovation.
+Dr. Bright is a Professor of Mechanical Engineering, College of Engineering and Applied Science, University of Colorado Boulder.
+From 2005 through 2007, he was the Associate Dean for Research in the College of Engineering, and from 2009-2013 was the Department Chair of Mechanical Engineering.
+Currently, he is a Assistant Vice Chancellor for Research at the University of Colorado Boulder.
 Prior to joining the University of Colorado, he was a Professor in the Department of Electrical and Computer Engineering, Air Force Institute of Technology, Wright-Patterson Air Force Base, Ohio (1992-1997).
 During 2004 he was a Visiting Professor at the Swiss Federal Institute of Technology (ETH-Zurich), Switzerland.
 Prof. Bright's research activities include nano- and micro-electro-mechanical systems (N/MEMS), silicon micromachining, microsensors/microactuators, optical, magnetic and RF microsystems, atomic-layer deposited materials, N/MEMS reliability, and N/MEMS packaging.
 Dr. Bright was the General Co-Chair of the IEEE MEMS 2005 International Conference, Miami, FL.
 He also served on the Technical Program Committees for the Transducers’03, Transducers’07, Transducers’13, IEEE/LEOS Optical MEMS 2003-2005, and Hilton Head 2008 Solid-State Sensors and Actuators Workshop.
 He has taught a Short Course on MEMS Packaging at Transducers’03 and Transducers’05.
-He was the General Technical Chair for the Transducers 2015 International Conference, Anchorage, AK.
+Prof. Bright was the General Technical Chair for the Transducers 2015 International Conference, Anchorage, AK, and he is an elected member of the International Steering Committee for the IEEE Solid-State Sensors and Actuators (Transducers) Biannual Conference.
+From 2005-2018 he was an Editor for the Micromechanics Section of the Journal of Sensors and Actuators A-Physical, Elsevier.
 Prof. Bright is a Fellow of ASME and a Fellow of IEEE.
-He is the Coordinating Editor for the Micromechanics Section of the Journal of Sensors and Actuators A-Physical, Elsevier.
-He has over 300 publications in the field of sensors and microsystems and has advised over 50 PhD and MS graduate students during his career.
+He is the recipient of the 2010-2011 Boulder Faculty Assembly Award for Excellence in Service and of the 2007-2008 Boulder Faculty Assembly Award for Excellence in Research, Scholarly and Creative Work, University of Colorado, Boulder.
+Prof. Bright has over 300 publications in the field of sensors, microactuators and microsystems and has advised over 50 PhD and MS graduate students during his career.